 White House Convenes Summit To Address Supply Shortage Crippling Auto Plants

-President Biden's top national security and economic advisors are trying to address a critical supply crunch that is slowing U.S. automobile manufacturing and threatens other sectors, including national security, according to experts.
+President Biden's top national security and economic advisers are trying to address a critical supply crunch that is slowing U.S. automobile manufacturing and threatens other sectors, including national security, according to experts.

-National Security Advisor Jake Sullivan, National Economic Council director Brian Deese, and Commerce Secretary Gina Raimodo will meet with executives from 19 companies to discuss growing shortage of semiconductors, a key component of many computerized electronics.
+National security adviser Jake Sullivan, National Economic Council director Brian Deese, and Commerce Secretary Gina Raimodo will meet with executives from 19 companies to discuss growing shortage of semiconductors, a key component of many computerized electronics.

 The White House summit, which will be conducted virtually, will include those three companies, as well as computer companies like Dell and HP; AT&T; Alphabet, the parent company of Google; and defense contractor Northrop Grumman, among others.
 President Biden plans to attend briefly.